julioisaias/contpy/README.md

 ## How It Works
 - Performs an initial data fetch.
-- Run a comparison task between current data and previously obtained data
+- Run a comparison task between current data and previously obtained data.
 - If there is a new tender, it shows the new tenders that have been found.

 ## Disclaimer